-Net Promoter Score (NPS): The Complete Guide for SaaS
+Net Promoter Score: The Complete Guide to NPS SaaS

-- NPS is calculated by this equation: percentage of promoters minus percentage of detractors.
+- NPS is calculated by this equation: percentage of promoters minus the percentage of detractors.

 - A negative NPS score means that you are not hitting the right market, customers don’t yet see the value in your product, or your service needs improvements.

 - You can run NPS surveys in-app or by e-mail.
 In-app surveys are more contextual and get better responses.
 E-mail surveys are unobtrusive but have a lower response rate.

 - Combine NPS data with other metrics (user behavior in-app, etc.) to determine what is driving user satisfaction or dissatisfaction.

 - Tag responses to group common issues for closer analysis and to gain more accurate insights.

 - Reach out to detractors to proactively address issues and turn them into promoters.

 - Reach out to promoters for online reviews to boost your social proof.